 When it gets too complex to predict these consequences, coders could fall into two traps: early abstract (read over-engineer) their code to try to be prepared for all the possible outcomes or just not caring at all, until when it’s probably too late and changing direction would be so expensive that ineffective compromises must be taken.

 These are the reasons why I believe that coders would be better off using rigid frameworks.
 Some people are confused by the way I use the adjective rigid with framework.
 By rigid I mean that the framework (or even a programming language) must provide one or just a few ways to solve a specific problem.
 I use rigid as a synonym of strict, as “incapable of compromise”, as it must not bend, adapt or “compromise” to the user’s current understandings and assumptions.

 In this sense, saying to a coder to develop a game with a multi-paradigm language like it can be C++ or C#, would result in a melting-pot of solutions adopted all over the codebase.
 Knowing also that the programmers are famous for copying and pasting already working code, it’s not hard to imagine what the ramifications of not giving rigid directions could be.

 In search of the root of the problem

-All my reasoning started a long time ago, when I realised that, while I was happy with the solutions I used to develop, I wasn’t able to reuse them as I wasn’t able to identify the shared patterns among these problems.
+All my reasoning started a long time ago when I realised that, while I was happy with the solutions I used to develop, I wasn’t able to reuse them as I wasn’t able to identify the shared patterns among these problems.
 I was reinventing the wheel every time, which is a common problem in the industry.
-To be clear, I am not talking about patterns to implement algorithms, I am talking about how to write the relative code in order to be easy to read, expand and refactor.
+To be clear, I am not talking about patterns to implement algorithms, I am talking about how to write code in order to be easy to read, expand and refactor.